Two ghost enthusiasts share spectral stories of haunted houses.

-Kevin Fitzsimons is a sixty nine year old semi-retired tour operator.
+Kevin Fitzsimons is a old semi-retired tour operator.
 Instead of taking to the garden to keep himself busy during his retirement, he has taken up ghost hunting.

 It's a feeling that you sense that there's another presence there.

-Reporter Maggie O'Kane joins Kevin Fitzsimons and another ghost enthusiast Philippa Garner at Castletown House.
-Philippa claims to have witnessed spirits in the house on two separate occasions, both times involving late 18th century chamber music.
-Philippa and Kevin tell stories about the history of the eerie presence in the house including boggy floors and banging doors.
+At Castletown House Kevin Fitzsimons is joined by another ghost enthusiast Philippa Garner.
+She claims to have witnessed spirits in the house on two separate occasions, both times involving late 18th century chamber music.
+Both have stories about the history of the eerie presence in the house including boggy floors and banging doors.

 In the foothills of the Dublin mountains, Kevin Fitzsimons also found a similar negative influence in Killakee House near the Hellfire Club.